marcoimbee/boardgame-cafe-app/datasets/README.md

 FOREACH (user in randomUsers | CREATE (u2)-[:FOLLOWS]->(user))
 ```

-#### USER LIKES POST - UNIQUE WAY: User A cannot likes a post 2 times, and this script guarantees it
+#### USER LIKES POST - UNIQUE WAY: User 'A' cannot likes a post 2 times, and this script guarantees it
 ```
 WITH range(1, 100) as likesRange
 MATCH (u:User)